Research Administration Glossary

 GLP, Good Laboratory Practices An objectively defined standard of laboratory practice with scientifically sound protocols and meticulous attention to quality, required for certain purposes, including submissions for many FDA purposes.
 GLP regulations are at 21 CFR 58, and FDA has a web site on GLP.
-VCU researchers needing certification of GLP should contact the Office of Research Integrity and Ethics (ORIE) in the Office of Research.
+VCU researchers needing certification of GLP should contact the Office of Research Integrity and Ethics (ORIE) in the Office of Research and Innovation.

 Governing Law VCU, as an instrumentality of the Commonwealth of Virginia, cannot accept a contract governed by the laws of another state or other jurisdiction.
 We must get sponsors to change this clause in a contract to state that the contract is governed by the laws of the Commonwealth of Virginia.
 If agreement cannot be reached to do so (e.g., the other party is an instrumentality of another state), we can remain silent on the issue and remove all reference to governing law.